jonathanstyu/jonathanstyu.github.com/_posts/reviews/2013-08-14-attack-on-titan-18-breakdown.md

 ### Grab, Pull, and Die

 Now the scene is established.
 We know exactly where Eren and his pursuer is.
 We know what we are to be uncertain of and why.
 It is time to escalate the stakes.

-Quickly,
+Three soldiers appear from behind the female titan, offering reinforcements.

 ![Courtesy of Tumblr](http://24.media.tumblr.com/ca7f995bb2c5d8828335f98fb88fcfbf/tumblr_mrdt3oDWhf1ql41ypo1_500.gif)